 Dr. Spigelmyer's research activities have focused on the family caregiver providing assistance for people with dementia.
 In particular, Dr. Spigelmyer is interested in the phenomenon of resistiveness to care as experienced by family caregivers.
 Dr. Spigelmyer also has research experience with the topics of end-of-life care, vulnerable populations, and oral health in the elderly population with cognitive impairment.

 Dr. Spigelmyer received her BSN from Bloomsburg University in Pennsylvania, School Nurse Certification from Millersville University in Pennsylvania, MS as a Clinical Nurse Specialist in Public and Community Health from The Pennsylvania State University, and her PhD in Nursing with a concentration in gerontology from The Pennsylvania State University.

-Dr. Spigelmyer is actively involved in several professional organizations including the Beta Sigma Chapter of Sigma Theta Tau International, Eastern Nursing Research Society (ENRS), and the American Nurses Association.
+Dr. Spigelmyer is actively involved in several professional organizations including the Epsilon Phi Chapter and Beta Sigma Chapter of Sigma Theta Tau International, Eastern Nursing Research Society (ENRS), and the American Nurses Association.

 May 2015 - Dissertation

 "Resistiveness to Care as Experienced by Family Caregivers Assisting People with Dementia"

 (PI) Pamela Spigelmyer